domRiddle/ASF/Mono.md

 **All hard-to-explain issues without obvious cause are automatically ignored, if your Mono version is not latest stable one.**

 It's your responsiblity to ensure that ASF is run in bugless environment, and not mine to workaround all possible Mono issues, in all possible versions, on all possible variants.
-Latest stable ASF is always tested on up-to-date stable Mono version, and always includes all crucial code changes that are required for working properly on Mono (if needed).
+Latest stable ASF is always tested on latest nightly and stable Mono version, and always includes all crucial code changes that are required for working properly on Mono (if needed).

 ---